CSU-WPT/game-dev-workshop/workshop-book/src/unity/input_config.md

 <img style="display: block; margin-left: auto; margin-right: auto;" src="./groundwork_photos/step_34.png" alt="Unity Editor Home Page">

-40. Add the following *if* statement to the function body.
+40. Add the following code to the function body of *OnCollisionEnter*.
     - What does this mean?
         - *Debug.Log(...)*
             - This is here to ensure that a). a collision occurred and b). it occurred with the correct object.